MahmoodAbuAwwad/ScalingUp_jenkins_onKubernetes/Readme.md

-In case the Jenkins master is outside the cluster (not pod inside Cluster)
+In case the Jenkins master is outside the cluster (not a pod inside Cluster)
-	u need to add credentials( or certificate ) inside kubernetes configrations in jenkins ui

-U need to use certificates as Credentials to your jenkikns configrations Please see https://paranoiaque.fr/en/2019/07/14/run-jenkins-jobs-on-kubernetes/
+U need to use certificates as Credentials to your jenkikns configrations in UI Please see https://paranoiaque.fr/en/2019/07/14/run-jenkins-jobs-on-kubernetes/

 use jenkinsci/jnlp-slave as pod template's Image